 In addition to our main bachelor of architecture degree, we offer three optional concentrations that capitalize on our faculty’s expertise and our specialized research labs.
 Students who declare a concentration focus on either Digital Craft, Urban Works, or History/Theory/Experiments during their final two years of coursework.
-A portion of their advanced studios and seminars directly tie to ongoing initiatives in the Digital Craft Lab, Urban Works Agency, or Experimental History Project.
+A portion of their advanced studios and seminars directly tie to ongoing initiatives in the Digital Craft Lab, Urban Works Agency, or History Theory Experiments.
 These architecture labs are deeply engaged with research, material innovation, and experimental practices.

 The concentration in Digital Craft allows students to focus their advanced coursework in digital fabrication and advanced methods of digital design and visualization.
 Students choose from advanced studios and elective seminars in architectural computation, which directly tie to work in the Digital Craft Lab (DCL).
 The DCL often collaborates with artists, engineers, scientists, and designers on prototypes that support material innovation and responsible entrepreneurship.

 - Two advanced studios in Digital Craft (6 units each)

 - Two electives in Digital Media (3 units each)

 The concentration in Urban Works allows students to focus their advanced coursework on some of the most pressing issues of our time, including climate change, water management, housing affordability, and the politics of energy.
 Students choose from advanced studios and elective seminars in urbanism, which directly tie to work in the Urban Works Agency (UWA).
 The UWA often collaborates with interdisciplinary partners to produce original research and design projects that shape the spaces and protocols of the built environment.